 |

-While selling LP gas to you and offering price programs, payment plans and service to you is very important to us, the NUMBER ONE thing that we feel must be in place with every sale is
+While selling LP gas to you and offering price programs, payment plans and service to you is very important to us, the NUMBER ONE thing that we feel must be in place with every sale is CUSTOMER SAFETY!

 - Some people have a better sense of smell than others.